musheeza018/fluxwebsite/content/en/flux/installation/configuration/helm-dns.md

   weight: 10
 ---

+Flux and Helm are essential in managing Kubernetes resources and deploying applications, while Kubernetes itself handles the DNS lookup process.
+Helm's primary responsibility in this context is to define and deploy various resources within the cluster.

 ### Allow Helm DNS lookups

 By default, the helm-controller will not perform DNS lookups when rendering Helm